About Abbott Furnace Company

 We design each sintering furnace around your product’s particular time, temperature and atmosphere requirements, rather than offering standard sintering furnace models and expecting you to modify your process to fit them.

-Abbott Furnace is an industry leading manufacturer of continuous belt brazing furnaces.
+Abbott is an industry leading manufacturer of continuous belt brazing furnaces.
 Furnace brazing is a recognized alternative to traditional metal joining techniques.
-Abbott Furnace Company’s continuous belt brazing furnaces ensure consistent brazing results by offering superior temperature and atmosphere control.
+Abbott’s continuous belt brazing furnaces ensure consistent brazing results by offering superior temperature and atmosphere control.

 Controlled Atmosphere Brazing (CAB) using a noncorrosive flux, is the preferred process for manufacturing aluminum heat exchangers in the automotive industry.
 A continuous, Controlled Atmosphere Brazing furnace is the most economical means for brazing components in larger volumes.
 The time-temperature–atmosphere relationships provided by these furnaces are now capable of providing a brazing environment that was once only possible in a vacuum furnace.
 Due to the unique process benefits, the Controlled Atmosphere Brazing (CAB) process is rapidly finding new applications in aerospace, industrial, power plant, and HVAC manufacturing.
 Through innovative designs and simple routine maintenance, these furnaces are capable of producing products at lower capital and operating costs.